yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2020/index.md

 And finally, for our traditional fighters out there, improvements in GC adapters.
 Now [adapters can be hotplugged, basic rumble support was added and compatibility with more vendors was improved.](https://github.com/yuzu-emu/yuzu/pull/4781)

+A new challenger approaches!
 [FrogTheFrog](https://github.com/FrogTheFrog) tuned up [the shake values](https://github.com/yuzu-emu/yuzu/pull/4727) to improve compatibility with the rare `Steam Controller`.
 Wouldn't having Portal and Portal 2 on Switch be awesome?

 ## Bug fixes and improvements